OfficeDev/office-js-docs-pr/docs/includes/file-tutorial-excel-custom-functions.md

         //    will be bubbled up to Excel to indicate an error.
     }

-3. In **customfunctions.js**, locate the line`CustomFunctionMappings.LOG = logMessage;`, add the following line of code immediately after that line, and save the file.
+3. In **customfunctions.js**, locate the line`CustomFunctionMappings.INCREMENT = increment;`, add the following line of code immediately after that line, and save the file.

     ```js
     CustomFunctionMappings.STOCKPRICE = stockPrice;